Quick summary

 If your claim for care allowance is rejected or awarded at a lower level than you expected, you can appeal under the Administrative Procedure Code.
 You have 15 days to appeal.
 On the 15th day you can still submit your appeal at the post office.

-Although you are appealing to the Czech Social Security Administration (ČSSZ), its handling and a new decision fall under the jurisdiction of the Ministry of Labour and Social Affairs, to which the ČSSZ will forward the entire file within 30 days of receiving the appeal (unless it proceeds by self-medication)
+Although you direct the appeal to the Labour Office of the Czech Republic, its processing falls under the jurisdiction of the Ministry of Labour and Social Affairs, which will receive the entire file within 30 days of receipt of the appeal (unless it proceeds by self-medication)

-In the appeal, first of all, identify yourself (i.e. the person who applied for the care allowance).
+First of all, identify yourself (i.e. the person who applied for the care allowance) in your appeal.
 Give your name, surname, date of birth and place of residence or other address for service.
-Identify the decision against which you are appealing (who made the decision, when it was made and the reference number) and describe why you disagree with the decision and what you are proposing (for example, that the findings do not correspond to reality and that you are requesting an increase in the allowance).
+Identify the decision you are appealing against (who made it, when it was made and the reference number) and describe why you disagree with the decision and what you are proposing (for example, that the findings do not correspond to reality and that you are asking for an increase in the allowance).
 If you can attach evidence, please do so.
 This could be, for example, medical reports confirming the actual state of health and the prognosis for the future.
 Do not forget to sign the appeal.

 Mr Antonín himself filed an appeal, but did not raise any new facts and the appeal was dismissed.
 He therefore contacted our legal services through his daughter to ask if anything more could be done in the case.